OfficeDev/Microsoft-Teams-Samples/samples/app-anonymous-users/csharp/Readme.md

    - `{{Microsoft-App-id}}` - Generated from Step 1 (Application (client) ID)is the application app id
    - `{{TenantId}}` - Generated from Step 1(Directory (tenant) ID) is the tenant id
    - `{{MicrosoftAppPassword}}` - Generated from Step 1.14, also referred to as Client secret
    - `{{domain-name}}` - Your application's base url.
-E.g. https://12345.ngrok-free.app if you are using ngrok and if you are using dev tunnel, your URL will be like: https://12345.devtunnels.ms.
+E.g. https://12345.ngrok-free.app if you are using ngrok and if you are using dev tunnels, your URL will be like: https://12345.devtunnels.ms.
    - `{{FacebookAppId}} and {{FacebookAppPassword}}`- Generated from step 16.

   7) Modify the .env file in your project folder (or in Visual Studio) and fill in below details: